Best Triathlon Bikes Tested & Compared

 A: This is really a personal choice, however, the terrain on which your triathlon is taking place should be a factor that is given serious consideration when choosing speed or durability.

 Fast bikes are usually racing bikes.
 They have light and aerodynamic frames that are usually pretty stiff.
 The tires are narrow and the handlebars are of a non-traditional, aerodynamic style and are usually set lower on the bike.
 The seat of a racing bike is also steep, forcing you forward into a crouching position.
 Racing/Tri bikes use caliper brakes to slow the bike down without affecting the weight.
 Racing/Tri models are made for flat, road or track conditions.

 Mountain bike, on the other hand, have wider frames and wider tires with deep treads.
 Together, these allow the bike to absorb heavy impact and handle the uneven, rugged terrain that is usually encountered on trails and mountain paths.
 They also have shock absorbers to help handle impacts, and their frames are built to withstand crashes (it happens!).
 Mountain bikes have disc brakes which are more effective in stopping the bike in muddy or wet conditions.
 They also have a less steep saddle angle, forcing you back on the bike.
 Mountain bikes are nearly twice as heavy as racing bikes, which makes sense considering they are engineered to be ridden on trails and unpredictable terrain.

-When selecting a bike for speed or durability, it is really important to consider the type of race in which your are competing.
+When selecting a bike for speed or durability, it is really important to consider the type of race in which you’re competing.
 A racing model won’t serve you well on a mountain trail, and a mountain bike will surely slow you down in a road race.
 Choose wisely!

 Here are some sources we used while conducting our research: